Paul-Hebert/tiled-words-2/README.md

 - Improve how levels are defined
 - E2E tests
 - Refactors

   - Simplify shadow position + can place tile
   - Abstract shared parts of shadow position and the rotate tile in place helper

+- Performance
+  - Host fonts locally
   - Replace `while` loop in getShadowPosition: have `canPlaceTile` return the exact offset required

 ## Bugs

 - Sounds not working right on iOS
-- Prevent zoom in iOS on double tap
-- Prevent "back swipe" in iOS
 - Safari: clicking selects text

 ## Lisa feedback